Tips

 What is a double-pane window?
 A triple-pane window?

-Glass construction is a key element of energy efficiency.
-The number of panes (sheets of glass) in a window and the air space in between are both important.
-Here’s what you need to know:
+Glass is a key element of energy efficiency.
+The panes (sheets of glass) in a window and the air space in between together make up an insulated glass unit (IGU).
+Here’s what you need to know about the IGUs we offer:

 Talk like a pro: Thermal performance